Governance

 Innovation to bridge the gap

 India has seen a skewed economic growth since independence and is trying to cover the past mishaps which can be reflected in the geographical distribution of development and its reach.
-Disparities cannot be completely annihilated but can be reduced significantly, which will also cause its spread effect on its population and can lessen the burden of public administration.
+Disparities cannot be annihilated but can be reduced significantly, which will also cause its spread effect on its population and can lessen the burden of public administration.

 Leave a Reply